influx6/shogun/readme.md

 Contributions are welcome, do please checkout the [Contribution Guidlines](./contrib.md).

-Logo is a work of [Shodow Fight Wiki](shadowfight.wikia.com/wiki/Characters).
+Logo is a work of [Shadow Fight Wiki](shadowfight.wikia.com/wiki/Characters).